tatsujb/installFAFscript/README.md

 ```diff
 - Most Importantly I want to figure out a way to set steam's "proton for all games" flag to true in and set Forged Alliance's launch options my script rather than have the user do it himself via GUI.
 ```
+- W.I.P. refactoring...
+I lazily copy pasted the script for the distro's if cases, this made it over 1700 lines long... there should be a better way but I'm short on time. it works that's the main factor.
 - W.I.P. fix script failing to launch FAF games if FA was already installed.
 - W.I.P. maybe remove as much as possible .bashrc modifications and default to using the run file steam creates, current version does this, if you want bashrc edits it's only one edit ago : https://github.com/tatsujb/installFAFscript/blob/5d5ffec3c47aa05a09b02429e13b4532311a9d67/faf.sh
 - W.I.P. make this script more posix-compliant